A day in the life of a Maintenance Surveyor

 I’ve been undertaking a lot of work at Culzean Castle & Country Park recently.
 We’re currently repairing the Water House in Deer Park.
 We did archaeology work in advance to understand the structure, and surveyors and engineers supported our maintenance plan.
 We’ll be doing masonry works first, improving its condition and securing it for the future.

 We’re also performing structural and geotechnical investigations at Culzean to determine movement from its cliffside position and any cracks forming.
-This work is vital because the estate is vulnerable, and we must stay on top of all repairs before they can cause lasting damage.
+This work is vital because the estate is vulnerable, and we must stay on top of all repairs before lasting damage occurs.
 Our job as a charity is to protect and share our places, so maintenance underpins a lot of that care.